dyego-hcb/Node.js-do-Zero-a-Maestria-com-diversos-Projetos/SECOES/SECAO 01/README.md

 5. **Using Modules:**
    - The significance of modules in Node.js.
    - Practical examples with the File System module.

-### Repository Structure

-- **Section Summary:**
-   - Located in the [Summary](./RESUMO/) folder, providing a detailed overview of the covered topics.

-- **Practical Examples:**
-   - Found in the [Exercise Video Lesson](./EXERCICIOS/EXERCICIO%20VIDEO%20AULA/) folder.

-- **Proposed Exercises and Solutions:**
-   - Available in the [Proposed Exercise](./EXERCICIOS/EXERCICIO%20PROPOSTO/) folder.

-- **Task 01:**
-   - Creating a new Node.js project.
-   - Developing two variables and displaying their sum.
-   - The solution is in the [Task 01](./EXERCICIOS/EXERCICIO%20PROPOSTO/TAREFA%2001/) folder.

-- **Course Repository:**
-   - All code is available in the [public GitHub repository](https://github.com/matheusbattisti/curso_node) for reference.

-### Getting the Most Out of It

-- Complete practical exercises to solidify your understanding.
-- Follow along with the coding exercises for hands-on experience.
-- Actively participate in community discussions during the course.

 By the end of this section, you will not only have installed essential Node.js tools but also executed your first application and grasped the fundamentals of Core Modules.